 - Meet with parents/carers to discuss their child’s needs

 - Ask for external professional advice, for example from teams at specialist nurseries, Lady Zia Wernher School or Occupational Therapists

 8. Many of our teachers have experience of working with a range of special needs and there is an ongoing programme of training.
-Lessons are differentiated and pupils are able to access targeted interventions such as literacy skills lessons and differentiated learning in class.
-In addition to the class teams, which are made up of your child’s class teacher and teaching assistants, the Inclusion Team at Chantry Primary Academy consists of:
+Lessons are differentiated and pupils are able to access targeted interventions such as literacy skills lessons and adapted learning in class.
+In addition to the class teams, which are made up of your child’s class teacher and Learning Support Assistant s, the Inclusion Team at Chantry Primary Academy consists of:

-- The Inclusion Manager – Mrs Coralie Bordiak.
+- The Inclusion Manager – Mrs Bordiak.
 Her role is to co-ordinate and manage provision for children with SENDs in the school.
 This includes monitoring the effectiveness of any extra support provided for children with SEN.

 - Therapeutic music instructor - Mr Bateman works with children who are able to use music to remove barriers to learning.